shivamudboy/RestWebTririga/README.md

-# RestWebTririga
+# SecurityManagerTririga
-Rest WebServices for Tririga
+Security Manager For Tririga